Just a few things you may already know, to improve your computer. I started this page for people who work call center

 - Destructive Malware Or Virus :

 If you do get hit with a destructive malware, etc try this to fix the damage.
 It is built in to your Windows operating system.
 It has worked wonders for me in the past.
 You may even have some features that aren't working right anymore, that this would clean up.
 I do the sfc tool monthly.
-The second one says for Windows 7/8/10 :
+The second one says for Windows 7/8/10 and 11 :